mattnv92/PopDownView/README.md

 ##Interface
 You want to take a look at the interface eh?
 Well buckle up big boy (or girl) because you are about to witness one of the *biggest* interfaces ever created...

-You buckled up?

-You sure?

-Here.

-We.

-Go.

 ###Constructor
 #####init(frame: CGRect, withNibNamed: String)